chloestipinovich/Grass-Pollen-Forecasting/README.md

 # Grass Pollen Forecasting
 This is the repository used to make the project titled *Grass Pollen in Cape Town: A Comparison of Generalised Additive Models and Random Forests* by Sky Cope and Chloë Stipinovich.
-The final papaer can be found under the [documents folder](documents/CPXSKY001_STPCHL002_Honours_Project_2020.pdf).
+The final paper can be found under the [documents folder](documents/CPXSKY001_STPCHL002_Honours_Project_2020.pdf).

 ## Synopsis